-Seven parties from developing countries and economies in transition, representing 33% of the respondents, indicated that they did not have sufficient capacity or that the capacity building was in progress.
+Ten parties from developing countries and economies in transition, representing 28.5% of the respondents, indicated that they did not have sufficient capacity or that the capacity building was in progress.
 An identical pattern of responses to those received from Question 2 was demonstrated on Question 2.1 which asked about judicial capacity to deal with cases of illegal traffic.
-Seven respondents representing developing countries and economies in transition indicated that they did not have judicial capacity or that the capacity building was in progress.
+Eleven respondents representing developing countries and economies in transition indicated that they did not have judicial capacity or that the capacity building was in progress.
+A number of respondents to the interviews indicated that courts were stretched beyond capacity on many types of cases not just environmental prosecutions.